Probate Q&A Series

 Understanding Your Rights as a Tenant in Common

 When two or more people own property together without creating a joint tenancy, they hold it as tenants in common.
-North Carolina law grants each co-tenant equal rights to inspect, use, and manage the entire property.
+North Carolina law generally grants each co-tenant rights to inspect, use, and possess the entire property, subject to the equal rights of the other co-tenants.
 You do not need permission from the other co-owners to enter or inspect the premises.
 You also may share in any rental income or profits generated by the property.

-Under N.C.
-Gen. Stat. § 46-1, each tenant in common enjoys the right to possession of the whole property, regardless of the size of your ownership share.
-The statute states: “Each tenant in common owns an undivided interest in the land, and each has the equal right to possess and use the whole property.”
+Under North Carolina law, each tenant in common generally enjoys the right to possession of the whole property, regardless of the size of your ownership share.
 N.C.
 Gen. Stat. § 46-1.

 Key takeaways:

-• Each co-tenant has an undivided right to inspect and use the entire property, regardless of title share.
+• Each co-tenant has an undivided right to inspect and use the entire property, subject to the equal rights of the other co-tenants.

 • You may enter the property at reasonable times without needing permission from other co-owners.

-• If co-owners cannot agree on use or management, you can seek a partition under N.C.
-Gen. Stat. § 46-6.
+• If co-owners cannot agree on use or management, you can seek a partition under Chapter 46A of the North Carolina General Statutes.

 • Partition may result in dividing the land or ordering its sale and distributing proceeds.